Microcurrent vs Red Light Therapy - Key Differences Explained

 What is the difference between microcurrent and LED lights?

-Microcurrent therapy involves low-level electrical currents, which are applied to facial muscles to stimulate and produce collagen, resulting in a lifted and toned look of the skin.
-LED light therapy involves varying wavelengths of light (blue, red, or infrared) applied to different issues with the skin, such as eliminating acne, tightening up the skin texture, and encouraging healing through the stimulation of cellular function.
+Microcurrent therapy involves low-level electrical currents to stimulate muscles.
+LED light therapy involves varying wavelengths of light (blue, red, or infrared) applied to different issues with the skin.

 References